Pietrzycki, Dr. Marcel, House

 Throughout its history, Columbia County has faced challenges, including a devastating flood in 1948 that caused significant damage to the area.
 However, the county persevered and continued to grow and prosper.
 Today, it remains a beautiful and vibrant region, with a strong sense of community and a commitment to preserving its rich history.

-This timeline provides a condensed summary of the historical journey of Columbia County, Washington.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Columbia County, Washington.

 • 1853: Columbia County is created by the Washington Territorial Legislature.